 The preparation of consolidated financial statements in conformity with IFRS requires management to make judgments, estimates and assumptions that affect the reported amounts of assets and liabilities, disclosures of contingent assets and liabilities at the reporting dates and the reported amounts of revenues and expenses during the reporting periods.
-The most significant estimates relate to the recognition of revenue, functional currency, determination of the fair values of assets and liabilities acquired in business combinations, impairment of goodwill and intangible assets with indefinite lives, deferred tax assets, impairment of loans and receivables, and share based payments.
+The most significant judgments, estimates and assumptions relate to the recognition of revenue, functional currency, determination of the fair values of assets acquired and liabilities assumed in business combinations, impairment of goodwill and intangible assets, deferred tax assets, impairment of loans and receivables, and share based payments.
 We have based our estimates on historical experience and on various other assumptions that we believe to be reasonable under the circumstances, the results of which form the basis for making judgments about the carrying values of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.